Thomas Park, head chef at Alladale Wilderness Reserve, is on a mission to help put Scottish food back on the map.

 It would be completely frowned upon in most kitchens, but I don’t mind.
 I think it’s great and a really nice thing.
 Of course, I adapt dishes a little to make them my own, but there’s no such thing as an original recipe, so I don’t think recipes are sacred.
 I feel that it’s my responsibility as a chef to pass on what I have learned.
 Certainly when you take on apprentices, you’re teaching them your ways, so why would you not share that knowledge with other people who show an interest in what you do?
 I want our guests to leave with an appreciation for everything Alladale has to offer, including the food.

-Because people rent the entire lodge as a home for their stay, it’s very informal – almost like a home from home for them.
+A stay at Alladale Lodge is very informal – it’s almost like a home from home for guests.
 It’s a really nice environment.
-They can shuffle into the kitchen in the morning and make a cup of coffee if they want to, and you just wouldn’t be able to do that in many places.
+People can shuffle into the kitchen in the morning and make a cup of coffee if they want to, and you just wouldn’t be able to do that in many places.
 I think that’s what gives us what we call the ‘Alladale Effect’ – our guests are generally very relaxed, open to chatting and always leave happy with a renewed vision of all the natural bounties Scotland has to offer.

 THOMAS PARK is the resident head chef at Alladale Wilderness Reserve.
-The main lodge sleeps up to 14 guests and full-board catering is included as part of every booking.
+The Alladale Lodge sleeps up to 14 guests and full-board catering is included as part of every Lodge booking.
 Menus are flexible and can be designed in advance to ensure they meet the dietary requirements of all guests.
-All itineraries are bespoke, with deer stalking, foraging and cookery classes available on request; alladale.com
+Alladale also offers catered options for on-site cottages Eagle’s Crag and Ghillie’s Rest, delivering hearty meals to your door at a surcharge.

 See the full article here.